 My provider has asked me to pay for a surcharge that I don’t think I need to pay?

 Each provider has their own policy and procedures when it comes to consultation fees and you may have to pay this.
 However if your employer does pay surcharges, Wellnz will reimburse this to you.
-You will be required to complete the reimbursement form.
+You will be required to complete the reimbursement form, and the bank details form if this is your first time claiming a reimbursement.

 I am still waiting to receive a reimbursement, why?

-Our reimbursements are usually paid the week of the 10th on the following month.
-If you’re waiting on a reimbursement to come through, contact your Case Owner and they can advise you on the status of it.
+Our reimbursements are usually paid the week of the 10th of the month following receipt or your request for reimbursement.
+If you are waiting on a reimbursement to come through, contact your Case Owner, and they can advise you of the status of it.
+Please make sure you submit electronic confirmation of your bank account.

 If I disagree with a decision Wellnz has made, how do I dispute this?